12 Must-See Destinations in Borneo in 2025

 • 🏨 Where to Stay: Cameron Highlands Resort – Colonial-style luxury hotel surrounded by tea plantations

-This highland plateau transports you to a misty, green wonderland that feels more like England than Southeast Asia.
+Cameron Highlands is a highland plateau that transports you to a misty, green wonderland that feels more like England than Southeast Asia.
 The undulating tea plantations create mesmerizing patterns across the hills, with BOH Tea Estate offering guided tours that take you from leaf to cup.
 Standing amid the precisely manicured rows of tea bushes creates one of Malaysia’s most iconic photo opportunities.

 Beyond tea, I wandered through unique ecosystems of mossy forests with gnarled trees and exotic pitcher plants.
 The moderately challenging trail to Gunung Brinchang leads through ancient forests to spectacular viewpoints.
 For something more relaxed, visit the strawberry farms where you can pick your own berries or explore the bustling weekend markets in Tanah Rata.
 With temperatures averaging 20°C (68°F), this cool retreat provides the perfect climate for exploration.